-Vista West asserts it is entitled to reimbursement from Carrier of 70 percent of its billed charges.
-Vista West argues that, because it historically had received 70 percent of its billed charges from many payors, that amount represents fair and reasonable compensation.
-Also, Vista West argues that, in 2001, Carrier substantially dropped its reimbursement levels without explanation.
+Vista asserts it is entitled to reimbursement from Carrier of 70 percent of its billed charges that is \$13,521.26.
+Vista argues that, because it historically had received 70 percent of its billed charges from many payors, that amount represents fair and reasonable compensation.
+As a secondary argument, Vista asserts that, in 2001, Carrier substantially dropped its reimbursement levels without explanation.
+Vista contends such a change amounted to hardship for Vista and that Carrier failed to give Vista adequate notice of the change.

-In establishing its payment history, Vista West relied on the testimony of Jean Wincher, an employee of Doctors Practice Management that provided billing and collections for Vista West as a corporate billing office.
-Ms. Wincher testified she did not participate in setting Vista West's policies or practices on billing.
-She explained that, for the most part, Vista West compared payments received from a variety of its payors, including payors reimbursing under negotiated contracts, and billed Carrier amounts similar to those payments.
+In establishing its payment history, Vista relied on the testimony of Jean Wincher, Vista's administrator in 2001, who oversaw admissions, billing, and collections.
+Ms. Wincher testified she did not participate in setting Vista's policies or practices on billing.
+She explained that, for the most part, Vista compared payments received from a variety of its payors, including payors reimbursing under negotiated contracts, and billed Carrier amounts similar to those payments.

-Vista West received payments of its billed charges at varying levels.
-Vista West presented a table of payments that showed that, for procedures similarly performed at Vista West, Vista Healthcare, Inc. (Vista) received payments in 2001 from a variety of payors and those payments varied from 1.00 percent to 100 percent of Vista's billed charges.
-Vista West also cited an agreement that Vista had with FOCUS Healthcare Management for the FOCUS PPO network that paid 70 percent of billed charges.
-Additionally, Ms. Wincher testified that its Multi-Plan contract with approximately 50 carriers paid Vista West 85 percent of billed charges.
-Payment of 70 percent of billed charges, in other words, was not a universal practice in the industry.
-Vista West also provided an explanation of benefits (EOB) from Carrier dated July 27, 2001, in which Carrier had paid Vista 87 percent of billed charges.
+Vista received payments of its billed charges at varying levels.
+A table of payments presented by Vista showed that in 1999 and 2000, Vista received payments from a variety of payors and those payments varied from 2.79 percent to 100 percent of its billed charges.
+In other words, payment of 70 percent of billed charges was not a universal practice in the industry.
+Vista cited an agreement it had with FOCUS Healthcare Management for the FOCUS PPO network that paid 70 percent of billed charges.
+Vista also provided an explanation of benefits (EOB) from Carrier dated July 27, 2001, in which Carrier had paid Vista 87 percent of billed charges.

-Vista West presented no evidence demonstrating that its determination to rely on the reimbursement amounts paid by other payors as a basis for setting billing charges for workers'

-compensation claims in Texas was based on an analysis of any of the factors set forth in the Act.
-Nor did Vista West provide evidence that, when developing its billing charges, it consulted any national guidelines or norms for either ASCs or workers' compensation claims.
+However, Vista presented no evidence demonstrating that its determination to rely on the reimbursement amounts paid by other payors as a basis for setting billing charges for workers' compensation claims in Texas was based on an analysis of any of the factors set forth in the Act.
+Nor did Vista provide evidence that, when developing its billing charges, it consulted any national guidelines or norms for either ASCs or workers' compensation claims.

-With regard to changes in Carrier's reimbursement levels, Ms. Wincher testified that, prior to mid-2001, Carrier had reimbursed Vista substantially more for Vista's services than Carrier did in this case and that Carrier had reimbursed on a percentage of billed charges.
+With regard to changes in Carrier's reimbursement levels, Ms. Wincher testified that, prior to mid-2001, Carrier had reimbursed Vista substantially more for Vista's services than

+Carrier did in this case and that Carrier had reimbursed on a percentage of billed charges.
+She stated that Carrier did not advise Vista of the changes in Carrier's reimbursement levels and that the reasons set forth in Carrier's EOBs did not specify the changes.
 Ms. Wincher also testified she had attempted informally, but without success, to get clarification from Commission staff regarding appropriate methods to derive a fair and reasonable rate.

 Beginning in July 1999, Carrier paid ASC billing charges based on Medicare rates.
-11 Richard Ball, Carrier's senior dispute analyst, testified that Carrier's development of a reimbursement method based on Medicare rates was based largely on the Commission's 1997 determination that the Medicare population had a standard of living equivalent to workers' compensation claimants.
-12 Mr. Ball noted that Carrier changed to this method for reimbursement to both hospitals and ASCs after the Commission in 1997 rejected reimbursement methods for hospitals based on a percentage of billed charges.
+PRichard Ball, Carrier's senior dispute analyst, testified that Carrier's development of a reimbursement method based on Medicare rates was based largely on the Commission's 1997 determination that the Medicare population had a standard of living equivalent to workers' compensation claimants.
+Mr. Ball noted that Carrier changed to this method for reimbursement to both hospitals and ASCs after the Commission in 1997 rejected reimbursement methods for hospitals based on a percentage of billed charges.
 He stated Carrier also determined that reimbursement rates based on Medicare rates would be sufficiently high to provide access to health care at ASCs for claimants covered by Carrier.